 - Do not remove any living materials from a preserve or disturb any vegetation.

 - Remove any trash you create and, if possible, any garbage that you see left by someone else.

 - When visiting Block Island or Prudence Island in the spring, summer and fall, dress in long pants and socks to avoid deer ticks.
 After any walk on a preserve, it is a good idea to check for ticks when you return home.

 - Be careful!
 Your safety is your responsibility.

 Thank you for your help.

-- From 95 South, take exit 1, turn right at the end of the ramp, continue for 1.1 miles and immediately after the blinking yellow light, bear left onto North Road.
-The parking lot is located on the right side 1.6 miles down the road.
+- From 95 South, take exit 2, turn right at the end of the ramp, then turn left onto Route 3 South (Main St.).
+Continue for .75 miles.
+Parking area is located on the right at the Preserve sign.